 The New Hampshire Children’s Health Insurance Program (CHIP) helps minors from low-income households have access to affordable health insurance.
 Many of the treatment options covered under NH CHIP and Medicaid for children help prevent diseases and provide early intervention that keep existing medical issues from worsening.
 CHIP serves New Hampshire children who are younger than 19 years of age and qualify for enrollment.
 To learn more about CHIP and Medicaid enrollment and what is covered by CHIP Medicaid in New Hampshire, view the information below.

-New Hampshire Children’s Health Insurance Program (CHIP) Overview
+What is the New Hampshire Children’s Health Insurance Program (CHIP)?

 Children’s Health Insurance Program in New Hampshire was created in the late 1990s to aid low-income families in providing health insurance to their children.
 New Hampshire CHIP provides children coverage for medical and dental treatments they need at no cost to their families.
 Serving over 85,000 children across the state, NH CHIP and children’s Medicaid programs help children across different age ranges and income levels have access to affordable health insurance.
 Residents who find out how to apply for CHIP and who are eligible can receive coverage.

-Learn about the eligibility requirements for Medicaid in our comprehensive guide.
+Learn about the requirements for Medicaid in our comprehensive guide.

 Is CHIP considered Medicaid in New Hampshire?